AllowDeny0123/UTMN_WIFI_connect_script/README.md

 - Archlinux (and Arch-based disrtos)

 ## How to use
-- Edit WPA example file and fill logpass
+- Edit WPA example file and fill uni domain logpass
 - Run .sh with root permissions

 Don't forget to Ctrl+C it when you done with wifi and ready to leave